boltops-tools/terraspace-docs/_docs/learn/azure/configure.md

 ## Set up env variables

-We set up `ARM_CLIENT_ID` and `ARM_CLIENT_SECRET` because terraspace uses it to handle things like automatically creating the Storage Account for the terraform state file.
+We set up `ARM_SUBSCRIPTION_ID`, `ARM_CLIENT_SECRET`, `ARM_TENANT_ID`, `ARM_CLIENT_ID` because terraspace uses it to handle things like automatically creating the Storage Account for the terraform state file.
 To get these env variables setup, follow the [Azure Instructions](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#register-an-application-with-azure-ad-and-create-a-service-principal).

 The [azure_check](https://github.com/boltops-tools/azure_check) script is useful to check that access is working.
 You should get something like this.